ungoldman/module-downloads/CONTRIBUTING.md

 ## Code of Conduct

 This project is intended to be a safe, welcoming space for collaboration.
-All contributors are expected to adhere to our [code of conduct](https://github.com/PDXNode/pdxnode/blob/master/code-of-conduct.md).
+All contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 Thank you for being kind to each other!

 ## Contributions welcome!